uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_min_max.rst

 .. rubric:: Description and Assumptions

-oneapi::mkl::stats::min_max function is used to compute min and max arrays (min and max values for each dataset's dimension).
+The oneapi::mkl::stats::min_max function is used to compute min and max arrays (min and max values for each dataset's dimension).

 :ref:`onemkl_stats_min_max` supports the following precisions for data: